aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 Data is organized into segments, which are uploaded to remote storage individually.
 The active (newest) segment remains in local storage, which means that the segment size can also influence local data retention.
-For instance, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage will exceed the 1 GB limit until the active segment is rolled over and uploaded to remote storage.
+For instance, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage exceeds the 1 GB limit until the active segment is rolled over and uploaded to remote storage.

 ## Asynchronous uploads and replication

 Data is transferred to remote storage asynchronously and does not interfere with the producer activity.
-While the Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, may cause more data to be stored in the local storage than the specified local retention policy.
+While the Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, can cause more data to be stored in the local storage than the specified local retention policy.

-Any data exceeding the local retention threshold will not be purged by the log cleaner until it is successfully uploaded to remote storage.
+Any data exceeding the local retention threshold is not be purged by the log cleaner until it is successfully uploaded to remote storage.
 The replication factor is not considered during the upload process, and only one copy of each segment is uploaded to the remote storage.
 Most remote